Isisford, Queensland: History

+In May 1875, closer development started to occur with James Whitman opening a hotel, store and blacksmith.
+Land for the township of Whittington was reserved in 1877, and the town was surveyed as the Town of Wittown in April 1878; it is said that Whitman named it after himself.

+Isis Downs Post Office opened on 1 June 1868 and was replaced by the Wittown office in 1876.
+However, in May 1878, the name Isisford was proposed and by August 1878 it had been renamed Isisford, because it was near the Isis Downs pastoral run and a ford on the Barcoo River.
+In the following years the town progressed with the growth of the pastoral industry.
+A post office and telegraph line were operating by 1881.

 Isisford Private School opened in the 1870s.
 It was by operated by Mr R Venables.
 It closed when Isisford Provisional School opened on 19 October 1881 with Venables becoming its first teacher.
 Circa 1883 the provisional school became Isisford State School.
 In 1892 it became Isisford Provisional School, returning to state school status in January 1894.

-A post office and telegraph line were operating by 1881.
-Isis Downs Post Office opened on 1 June 1868, was replaced by the Wittown office in 1876 which was renamed Isisford in 1878.
-In the following years the town progressed with the growth of the pastoral industry.

 The Queensland Government called for tenders to build a court house in Isisford in August 1883 with the contract awarded to William McLaughlin in November 1883.
 The court house was completed in November 1885.

 In April 1910, Isisford became the first town in Australia to be serviced by a motorised mail delivery (from Ilfracombe, 90 km to the north).
 A plaque on the post office commemorates the centenary of the commencement of the service.

 Isisford Convent School was established in 1950 by the Presentation Sisters.
 It closed in 1970.

 In September 1956, a deliberately lit fire at the Isisford Hotel resulted in the deaths of a mother and her child.

 In the mid-1990s, the first fossils of Isisfordia, an extinct genus of crocodile-like animals, was discovered in a dry creek close to the town.
 The discovery was made by the town's former Deputy Mayor, Ian Duncan, after which the new species was named.